TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 ## What do all these acronyms you keep using mean?

 Sorry!
-I’m trying to keep it accessible but I’ll inevitably use some ASIC terminology at some point!
+We are trying to keep it accessible but we'll inevitably use some ASIC terminology at some point!
 See the [terminology guide here](https://zerotoasiccourse.com/terminology/).

 ## Why do I have fewer / more standard cells than I expected?